AvinashBarade/url-shortener/README.md

             example.com: 1
             another-domain.com: 3

-    -  Run Unit Tests
+5. Run Unit Tests

-        Use this command to run all the tests in your project:
+    - Use this command to run all the tests in your project:

             go test ./...

+     - Check test coverage

+            go test ./... -cover

 ## Run URL Shortener as a Docker container
 1. Pull the Docker Image